circleci/circleci-docs/jekyll/_cci2/google-auth.md

 Using this particular name is not required, but it will be used throughout the examples in this document.

-3. For convenience, add two more environment variables to your CircleCI project:
+3. For convenience, add three more environment variables to your CircleCI project:
     - `GOOGLE_PROJECT_ID`: the ID of your GCP project.
     - `GOOGLE_COMPUTE_ZONE`: the default [compute zone](https://cloud.google.com/compute/docs/regions-zones/).
+    - `GOOGLE_CLUSTER_NAME`: the target cluster for all deployments.

 ### Authenticating to Google Container Registry